pbonner4/K-means-Clustering/README.md

 ## Data Prep:

-Data was imported via a csv file and prepared using standard preprocessing techniques in the starter file notebook.
+Data was imported via a csv file and prepared using standard preprocessing techniques in the starter jupyter notebook.

 When using OneHotEncoder it was necessary to create two separates dataframes and then concatenate twice to bring all the dummies and data together.